shuozhixu/Modelling_2024/README.md

 The first step is to determine the chemical potential difference between Mo and Nb, and that between Mo and Ta, respectively.
 To this end, run Monte Carlo (MC) simulations in semi-grand canonical (SGC) ensemble using `lmp_sgc.in` and `CrMoNbTaVW_Xu2022.eam.alloy`.

-Once the simulation is finished, you will find a file `statistics.dat`, which should contain one line:
+Once the simulation is finished, we will find a file `statistics.dat`, which should contain one line:

 	-0.021 0.32 0 0.0005  0.9995

-The first two numbers are the two energy differences you provided in lines 10 and 11 of `lmp_sgc.in`, while the last three numbers are the concentrations of Mo, Nb, and Ta, respectively.
+The first two numbers are the two energy differences we provided in lines 10 and 11 of `lmp_sgc.in`, while the last three numbers are the concentrations of Mo, Nb, and Ta, respectively.
 Since they are not close to equal-molar, modify the two numbers in lines 10 and 11 of `lmp_sgc.in`, and run the simulation again.
-You can make the modification in the same folder and a new line will be appended to `statistics.dat` once the new simulation is finished.
+We can make the modification in the same folder and a new line will be appended to `statistics.dat` once the new simulation is finished.
 Iteratively adjust the two numbers until the material is almost equal-molar.
 Note that it does not have to be exactly equal-molar.
 The procedure is similar to what is described in Section B.2 of [this paper](https://doi.org/10.1016/j.actamat.2019.12.031).

 ##### Variance constrained semi-grand canonical ensemble